deNBI/cloud-portal-client/README.md

 portal_client_create_config
 ~~~

-To see which parameter is used for what, see [Configuration](#configuration).
-You can always reset your configuration with this command.
+If you don't want to use this command to create a default configuration, just create your own yaml.file with the params described in [Configuration](#configuration).
-If you only want to view your configuration use this command:
+To see your view your default configuration use this command:

  ~~~BASH
 portal_client_show_config